 The point is, while we can typically trust these massive services to handle our data correctly, we still need to be aware that we are depending on them to do so.

 On a smaller scale, you might use a local web hosting company, or you might pay to host a server at a smaller data center.
 The same applies – you are relying on this third party to keep you safe.

 My gut tells me to be skeptical whether I’m entrusting a major corporation like Microsoft or a small company with a data center, but at least with Microsoft, I know that millions of others are using the service.

 The Cloud Isn’t Always the Fast Path to Compliance

-Complying to industry standards like PCI DSS, HIPAA, and the GDPR can be a big undertaking, especially for smaller businesses.
-Often, a nice big step towards compliance can be to rely on a third-party who focuses on hosted environments that meet those compliance regulations.
-This means that moving towards the cloud is often a win, but you need to read and understand the fine print before you simply pull the trigger.
+Complying with industry standards like PCI DSS, HIPAA, and the GDPR can be a big undertaking, especially for smaller businesses.
+Often, a nice big step towards compliance can be to rely on a third party that focuses on hosted environments that meet those compliance regulations.
+This means that moving toward the cloud is often a win, but you need to read and understand the fine print before you simply pull the trigger.

 For example, let’s say you are storing names and credit card numbers.
 You absolutely need to keep this data encrypted and control who has access.
 If your cloud host can get around that and employees can access the data, you might not fall under certain compliance.